This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Utilizing South Facing Slopes

-- Utilize natural air drainage patterns downhill
+- Utilize natural drainage patterns that pull frigid air away from plants

 Building Raised Beds

-Location considerations matter—place beds where morning sun hits first.
+Strategic Garden Layout places beds where morning sun hits first.

 Creating Microclimates